gzmatte/trash/kos.md

 **[Download KernelOS 22h2 AiO](https://discord.gg/kernelos)**

-> You probably wont have any BSOD even if you tweak it do the death.
+> You probably wont have any BSOD even if you tweak it to the death.

 ----